mikaelpatel/Cosa-Dolce/README.md

 # Note

-This an on-going project and new material will be added periodically.
+This an on-going project and new material will be added from time to time.